LiLiang530/AddressBookSystem/README.md

 # AddressBookSystem
-需要jdbc, jre, SQL Server!!!
+jdbc, jre, sql server in need
-jdbc, jre, sql server in need!!! src中只有源代码!!!
+source code only